Geek4IT/Geek4IT.github.io/_posts/2014-4-27-Design-Pattern.md

 Each pattern is a three-part rule, which expresses a relation between a certain context, a problem, and a solution.

+Design patterns are descriptions of communicating objects and classes that are customized to solve a general design problem in a particular context.

 ###Describing Design Patterns

 > .Name and Classification